Key takeaways

 A video intercom is a more robust alternative to badge entry systems.

-Integrating an IP video intercom into your access control system allows tenants to gain property access via their smartphones.
-The best video intercoms offer features like virtual keys that give visitors an easy way to access the building.
+Integrating an IP Video Intercom into your access control system allows tenants to gain property access via their smartphones.
+The best Video Intercoms offer features like Visitor Passes that give visitors an easy way to access the building.

 Keypads for interior doors

-Modern keypads empower tenants to enter rooms using a unique PIN code or a swipe-to-open feature on the system’s mobile app.
-They also take photos of every entry activity, ensuring only authorized tenants enter restricted areas.
+ButterflyMX Keypads empower tenants to enter rooms using a unique PIN code or a swipe-to-open feature on the system’s mobile app.
+Our Keypad access control system also logs all entry activity, ensuring only authorized tenants enter restricted areas.

 try butterflymx access control system